bolner/hermes-translator/README.md

 format and the following model:
 - [https://huggingface.co/google/madlad400-3b-mt](https://huggingface.co/google/madlad400-3b-mt)

 The `madlad400-3b-mt` model allocates around 11G VRAM by default.
-I've tested the application with it on an `RTX 3090 Ti`.
+I've tested this app with that model on an `RTX 3090 Ti`.

 It allows high-quality translations that compete with professional applications.
 And that was the main motivation behind this tool: There were mostly three kinds of free subtitle-translator applications: